-The official name of the churches is: The Free Reformed Churches in South Africa.
+The official name of the churches is: The Free Reformed Churches in South Africa, (FRCSA).

 We acknowledge Jesus Christ as Lord of the church.
-We believe that we are part of the one, holy, catholic christian church, Christ is gathering in this world.
+We believe that we are part of the one, holy, catholic, Christian church that Christ is gathering in this world.

 The word “Reformed” reveals that these churches are influenced by the Reformation of the 16th century.
 The Reformation was an influential movement that had a healing influence on Christianity in Europe.
-Leading figures were men like Luther, Calvyn and Zwingli.
-Thanks to the Reformation superficiality in the church and the supremacy of traditions was replaced by the authority of the Bible for personal life, church and society.
-The influence of the Reformation has also radiated to South Africa in the recent centuries.
+Leading figures were men like Luther, Calvin and Zwingli.
+Thanks to the Reformation superficiality in the church, and the supremacy of traditions, was replaced by the authority of the Bible for personal life, church and society.
+The influence of the Reformation has also radiated to South Africa in recent centuries.

 The FRCSA are not the same as the Reformed Churches in South Africa.
 We use the word “Free” to distinguish us from this federation.

-For years there were only three congregations in the FRCSA, in Pretoria, Johannesburg and Cape Town.
-There members consisted mainly of Dutch immigrants.
-Nowadays the immigrants’ offspring are Afrikaners, although some Dutch traditions still exist.
+For years there were only three congregations in the FRCSA, in Pretoria, Johannesburg and Cape Town, where members consisted mainly of Dutch immigrants.
+Today, however, this has changed and the church landscape is multi cultural.